NiklasOPF/MyWeek/README.md

   * The KPI uniquely identifies the record type
 * The entries are numbers
 * Attributes that have ben decomissioned over time should not be removed from the file.
 Instead they should be filled with "-"
+* To avoid that attributes are accidentally left unfilled, the tool does not accept blank values in the populated excel rows.
+Therefore, in the event that no progress was made on a goal in a given week, the corresponding attribute should explicitly be set to 0.

 ### 1.3.2.
 Specifying the Comments tab
 The Comments tab has the following appearance: